Aperture

-Sometimes stops and diaphragms are called apertures, even when they are not the aperture stop of the system.
+A usual expectation is that the term aperture refers to the opening of the aperture stop, but in reality, the term aperture and the aperture stop are mixed in use.
+Sometimes even stops that are not the aperture stop of an optical system are also called apertures.
+Contexts need to clarify these terms.

 The word aperture is also used in other contexts to indicate a system which blocks off light outside a certain region.
 In astronomy, for example, a photometric aperture around a star usually corresponds to a circular window around the image of a star within which the light intensity is assumed.